magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

     }
 }

 {% endhighlight %}

 You can run the test using your IDE or the CLI.
+The Selenium Server must be up and running.
 To run the test using the CLI enter in your terminal:

     <magento2>/dev/tests/functional/vendor/phpunit --filter CreateSynonymEntityTest